pedrocol/basal_mom5-collaborative-project/README.md

 So far three runs are available

-accessom2_10-GPC001: Tfreezinga calculated with salinity equal to insitu value (1 year avail)
+accessom2_10-GPC001: Tfreezing calculated with salinity equal to insitu value (1 year avail)

 accessom2_10-GPC002: Tfreezing calculated with salinity equal to zero (1 year avail)